 Idaho does provide laws that protect service animals, but it limits service animals to a dog that has been trained to perform tasks for individuals with physical disabilities.
 Even though Idaho does not recognize service animals for people with mental disabilities, the federal law does.
 Public accommodations in Idaho have to abide by both laws.

 If we look at both laws, they protect service animals that are dogs that have been trained and certified to perform a task for individuals who have both physical and mental disabilities.
 This does not include emotional support animals.
 It is important to note that if you have a mental disability that might require comfort from your animals, they might be able to be trained and certified for this.

-By getting a certification for your emotional support animals, they will then be considered a service animal, if they are a dog.
+If you have your ESA trained to perform service animal tasks for your disability, they can be considered a service animal, if they are a dog.
 This will allow you and your animal more protection under the Idaho state and federal laws.

 Restrictions on Emotional Support Animals

 Emotional support animals are not service animals and therefore, are not treated the same.
 Service animals are allowed in all public accommodations.
 Owners can not deny entry to a service dog and are not allowed to ask the individual about their disability or for proof of their service dog.
 All they are allowed to ask is what task the animal provides for the person who has the disability.

 Since emotional support animals are not service dogs, they can be denied entry into public accommodations.
 An owner of the location may allow your emotional support animal entry if they choose to, but they are not required to.

 The reasons that emotional support animals are not considered under the same laws as service animals have to do with the lack of training that emotional support animals receive.
 Without proper training, they can cause problems in public accommodations and distract actual services animals from properly doing their job.
 It is against the law to pass off your emotional support animal as a service animal.